 Matthew Melewski helps entities and individuals throughout the country with a wide range of legal needs, from contracts to corporate law, from regulation to litigation.
-Current clients include a major league sports team, two national historic landmarks, international shipping corporations, a solar energy developer, the largest water treatment companies in the world, philanthropists, environmental organizations, and some of the most prominent civil rights leaders in the country.
+Current clients include a major league sports team, a solar energy developer, two national historic landmarks, environmental organizations, nonprofit organizations in a variety of fields, international shipping corporations, the largest water treatment companies in the world, philanthropists, well known authors, and some of the most prominent civil rights leaders in the country.

-Most of his work involves managing legal risks, negotiating agreements, and proactively avoiding or resolving disputes.
+Most of his work is never made public, and involves managing legal risks, negotiating agreements, and proactively avoiding or resolving disputes.
 For intractable problems, Matthew has successfully litigated throughout the United States, including against state and federal governments, winning several cases most lawyers deem impossible:

 - won a preliminary injunction against a federal regulation after the statute of limitations expired;